 Depending on how long you’ve already been in the game and your qualifications, going at it alone and working for yourself means you finally get to set the rules.
 Typical hourly wages range from $100 – $200 per hour.

-In some cases, you can always ask for a retainer to put your mind at ease that you’ll get a steady income for the entire contract period.
+In some cases, you can always ask for a retainer to put your mind at ease so that you’ll get a steady income for the entire contract period.

 To protect yourself, it’s a good idea to form an LLC in the US or be a sole trader in Australia before you start taking on clients.